Pyramid honing guide

 Note: The term "stroke" in this article implies 2 movements: one up the hone and one down, so that the blade returns to its starting point.

-The pyramid is a popular approach because it is simple and it works.
 As you progress in your honing abilities, you will develop theories as to why it works, but even some of the more advanced honers seem to disagree on the theory behind it.
 For right now, let is just say that it helps you avoid some of the vexing problems of honing and creates a clear path for you to follow.
 It helps you avoid the dreaded "overhoned edge," and it partially answers the question "how many strokes do I do?"

 Pyramid Honing: a howto guide[edit | edit source]